valinsky/bloxplorer/README.rst

 Installation
 ------------

-To install the Bloxplorer package just run this command in your favorite terminal:
+To install the Bloxplorer package simply run this command in your favorite terminal:

 >>> pip install bloxplorer